Rubusch/linux-c/010__basics/31__gpio-irq/README.md

-# GPIO: input converts to IRQ
+# GPIO: Convert Input to IRQ

 The demo shows dealing with incomming asynchronous events on a gpio line by IRQ generation.